 - No ownership of any of the media – a negative for collectors.

-As mentioned earlier, it’s now time to take a deeper look at some of these pros and cons.
+So, one way you can justify your Netflix membership is by seeing what the core advantages of Netflix are.
+As mentioned, it’s now time to take a deeper look at some of these pros and cons.

 A huge catalogue of content